Best Vacuum Cleaners

 - Their bins and filters are easy to access and clean.

-- Manufacturers are putting a lot of research & development into this category, so you can only expect these machines to keep improving over the next few years.
+- Manufacturers are putting a lot of research and development into this category, so you can only expect these machines to keep improving over the next few years.

 - The suction of stick vacuums will decrease as the battery depletes, and even on maximum power they are considered to be too weak for high-pile carpets.